agrawalsmart7/autoRecon/README.md

 <h2> What is the use of Phase-4 (nmap-scanning)</h2>

 Off-course it will find the nmap ports of each sub domains.
-So if someone finds that there is a port open named FTP, from the bunch of many sub-domains then it has the high probability that it allows anonymously login, and may be some weak passwords as company may not aware about it because of many subdomains.
+So if someone finds that there is a port open named FTP, from the bunch of many sub-domains then it has the high probability that it allows anonymously login.
 So it alerts you.

 <h2> How Screenshots capture?</h2>